HomeSite Map

 Both the stereo and mono mixes of "Every Little Thing" were done on October 27th, 1964, in the EMI Studio Two control room.
 Producer George Martin and engineers Norman Smith and Ken Scott performed the all-important mono mix during the morning session on this day (from 10 am to 12:30 pm) while they quickly made the stereo mix with three other songs in a half-hour afternoon session (from 12:30 to 1 pm).
 They added a smattering of reverb to the vocals on both mixes, as well as performing an appropriate fade to the song.

-The Beatles did return to "Every Little Thing" on January 3rd, 1969 during the tense "Get Back / Let It Be" sessions at Twickenham Film Studios, although this was a brief recollection of the song by George during considerations of which tracks to include in their proposed final concert appearance.
+The Beatles did return to "Every Little Thing" on January 3rd, 1969 during the tense "Get Back / Let It Be" sessions at Twickenham Film Studios, this being a brief recollection of the song by George during considerations of which tracks to include in their proposed final concert appearance.
 George proclaimed "I'll tell you which is a good one" and then played the introductory guitar riff, which impelled Paul to join in for a quick impromptu version of the song.
 While this didn't end up being included in the Apple rooftop show on January 30th, 1969, the above conversation and small snippet of the song was included on the disc "Fly On The Wall" that was included with the "Let It Be...Naked" album of 2003.

 Song Structure and Style